kgcreative/starting-point/README.md

 ---

-### To use "Starting Point", the following must be installed on your computer
+### To use "Starting Point", the following must be already installed

 #### Gems